Domle/Notion/README.md

 The diazotroph dataset can be accessed via https://doi.org/10.3929/ethz-b-000635803.
 Environmental predictor sources are mentioned in the Material and Methods part.
 The environmental predictor set, if not downloaded by yourself, can be requested via deriksson@ethz.ch.

+Dominic Eriksson
+Environmental Physics Group, UP
+ETH Zurich, Switzerland
-deriksson@ethz.ch, 21st of December 2024
+Email: deriksson@ethz.ch, 21st of December 2024